-While many doctors harbor a secret yearning to be in Musical Theatre, M harbors a secret yearning to be a doctor.
+While many doctors harbor a secret yearning to be in Musical Theatre, my husband harbors a secret desire to be a doctor.

 He glances at what I suppose is my ashen face, “I’ll take it from here Doctor.”

-He scoops G up off my lap.
-I imagine as they walk down the hall he’s saying, ‘This reminds me of a time when I was deep in the heart of Africa, far from the safety of the Norfolk Hotel, when my horse, Little Juniper…ahhh, may she rest in peace.
+He scoops our son off my lap.
+I imagine as they walk down the hall he says, ‘This reminds me of a time deep in the heart of Africa-far from the safety of the Norfolk Hotel- when my horse, Little Juniper-ahhh, may she rest in peace.
 She was a sporting old girl, as beautiful as the chestnut waistcoat named after her, which comes in men’s sizes 30-38.
 As I was saying, Little Joonie and I were locked eye to eye with a monstrous wildebeest…”

 But the words I actually pick up as they travel away from me are ‘manipulate’ and ‘sandwich cast’ and ‘laughing gas.’
 While I’m sad to be relieved of my duties, it’s probably best I don’t bear witness to the chain of events that will somehow connect these words together.

-Besides, it’s only now I realize I am still covered head to toe in mulch.
+Besides, it’s only now I realize I’m still covered head to toe in mulch.

-M & G return a bit later.
-I’ve gotten rid of the mulch, cried and had that cup of tea.
+They return a bit later.
+I’ve de-mulched, cried and had that cup of tea.
 They look like they just returned from a boy’s day out.
-They giggle and laugh as G shows me his new cast.
+They giggle as they show me his new cast.
 I think he likes it.

 - His little pals signed his cast at the museum.

 2. Housekeeping left this note.
-(Did I mention we were staying a hotel for all this?)
+(Did I mention we were staying in a hotel for all this?)

-3. And M regaled me with the following story.
-Names have been changed to protect the innocent.
+3. And my husband regaled me with the following story-names have been changed to protect the innocent.

-The doctor told me it would really hurt to manipulate his bones, but they have to, they have to set them for the cast.
+The doctor told me really hurts to manipulate his bones, but they have to do it in order to set them for the cast.
 That’s why they used laughing gas.
-But she told me before she gave it to him, it sometimes acts as a truth serum on kids.
+She told me before she gave it to him, it sometimes acts as a truth serum on kids.

 He bursts out laughing.